 Activities centered around “war victims” can be broken down into the following key points:

-- (Military) historical research on people in German armed forces or civil administration, inasmuch as they were active on Dutch territory during both World Wars.
+- (Military) historical research on people in German armed forces or civil administration, inasmuch as they were active on Dutch territory during the Second World War.

-- (Military) historical research on Dutch personnel in the German armed forces on and off Dutch territory, inasmuch as they were active during both World Wars.
+- (Military) historical research on Dutch personnel in the German armed forces on and off Dutch territory, inasmuch as they were active during the Second World War.

 - (Military) historical publication / presentation work in relation to the previously named target groups.